Aafthabnt1/CMS/readme.md

 - Need to strengthen the validation based on business Scenerios.
 - Now when user try to fetch all coupons it will show all coupons, even the expired one.

+### Things to remember
+- DB userName:cms password:sde2
+- On every run of application the the data gets deleted in H2 db so if you want to test my scenerios first upload the coups based on the below request showed.

 **Implemented Cases**